 Ayush Herbs objectionable content disclaimer

-Ayush has an additional content disclaimer that addresses accuracy of information, stating that the company can't be held responsible for things like incomplete or inaccurate information, typos or omissions.
-While the other content disclaimers address subjective content issues, this type of clause deals more with objective things, like unintentional mistakes or errors:
+You can have an additional content disclaimer that addresses accuracy of information, stating that your company can't be held responsible for things like incomplete or inaccurate information, typos or omissions.
+While the other content disclaimers address subjective content issues, this type of clause deals more with objective things, like unintentional mistakes or errors.

 Ayush Herbs accuracy of information disclaimer